 - Check the weather forecast to ensure the sky is clear.

 - Look for the aurora when the moon is set.
-Make sure the sky is dark as the moon can obscure the northern lights.
+Ensure the sky is dark, as the moon can obscure the northern lights.

 - No artificial lights.

 - Find a spot with an open view of the horizon.
-The Ash River and Rainy Lake Visitor Center are among the location where you should consider watching the northern lights.
+The Ash River and Rainy Lake Visitor Center are where you should consider watching the northern lights.